Kittur Chennamma

-Kittur Chennamma (23 October 1778 – 21 February 1829) was the Indian Queen of Kittur, a former princely state in present-day Karnataka.
-She led an armed resistance against the British East India Company in 1824, in defiance of the Paramountcy, in an attempt to retain control over her dominion.
-She defeated the Company in the first revolt, but died as a prisoner of war after the second rebellion.
-As one of the first and few female rulers to lead rebel forces against British colonisation, she continues to be remembered as a folk hero in Karnataka, she is also an important symbol of the Indian independence movement.
+Chennamma of Kittur was the Queen of the princely state of Kittur in present-day Karnataka.
+She led an rebellious armed resistance against the British East India Company, in order to retain control over her dominion.
+She defeated the British army in the first war, but died as a prisoner after her second rebellion.
+As one of the first and few female rulers to lead kittur forces against British colonisation, she continues to be remembered as a folk heroine in Karnataka.